dwyl/learn-elixir/codecov_example/README.md

 a test, but imagine you are in a project with 100 functions all spread out over different modules.
 The eyeball test isn't so reliable anymore.

-That's where code coverage tools can come into handy.
+That's where code coverage tools can come in handy.
 So let's add one to our app.

 To do this open your `mix.exs` file and add the following line to your `list` of